 Sukhothai is where two local rulers rebelled against the Khmer rulers of Angkor in 1238 and gave birth to an early kingdom of Siam.
 In Siams troublesome 19th century, squeezed between colonial powers, the” first inscription” was found by Rama IV.
-Furthermore, the inscription mentioned a king by the name Ramkhamhaeng and the year 1292.
-This inscription became more and more important as time went by.
+Furthermore, the description mentioned a king named Ramkhamhaeng and the year 1292.
+This inscription became more and more critical as time went by.

 Sukhothai has a well-arranged Historical/ Archaeological Park.
-A park dotted with perfectly sized ponds decorated with waterlilies.
-On the outskirts lined by old mango trees and sugar palms that points to the sky like spears.
+A park dotted with perfectly sized ponds decorated with waterlilies and on the outskirts, lined by old mango trees and sugar palms that points to the sky like spears.
 You can go around the area on a small tram.
 It also conveniently stops at the major sights and then you can do your walking.
 Also, a popular option is to rent a bicycle and do the sightseeing at your own pace.

 Sukhothai has been claimed to be where King Ramkhamhaeng created the written Thai language.
 And in addition where Theravada Buddhism became the state religion.
 The “dawn of happiness” of Siam.
 Sukhothai is a word that derives from Sukhodaya, meaning to emerge from happiness.

-The location of the kingdom was located in what is the middle of what is today’s Thailand.
-That is to say the central Chao Phraya plains.
-So this is an area abundant in river water and where you can harvest rice 2-3 times per year.
+The kingdom’s location was in what is the middle of what is today’s Thailand.
+That is to say, the central Chao Phraya plains.
+So this is an area abundant in river water and where you can harvest rice two-three times per year.

 Moreover, this was a pious kingdom where monks from neighbouring states as far as Sri Lanka gathered to discuss the philosophy of Theravada Buddhism and the Tripitaka.

 Well, of course, things are more complicated than that.
-However, it is important to know the position of Sukhothai for the historical narrative of Siam/Thailand.
-King Mongkut showed the British Consul in Hong Kong, Sir John Bowring the inscription of Ramkhamhaeng.
+However, it is vital to know the position of Sukhothai for the historical narrative of Siam/Thailand.
+King Mongkut showed the British Consul in Hong Kong, Sir John Bowring, the inscription of Ramkhamhaeng.

-Being able to point out a continuity of kingdoms and history of the Thai people helped what was then Siam in the 19th century to stay independent.
+Being able to point out a continuity of kingdoms and history of the Thai people helped Siam in the 19th century to stay independent.
 This was the colonial era when foreign powers like England and France were knocking at the door with the idea of a Mission Civilisatrice.
-Sukhothai is very crucial in that aspect of forming the idea of the Thai Nation.
-Sukhothai is also essential because Thai people declared their independence at this location to rid the “yoke” of the Khmer rulers.
+It is a fact that Sukhothai is crucial in forming the concept of the Thai Nation idea.
+Sukhothai is also essential because the Thai people declared their independence to rid the “yoke” of the Khmer rulers.

-However, The kingdom did enjoy a long period of peace and prosperity until it was annexed completely by the Ayutthaya Kingdom in the 1430s.
+However, The kingdom did enjoy a long period of peace and prosperity until the Ayutthaya Kingdom entirely annexed it in the 1430s.

-9 kings ruled Sukhothai and at least three of them served under Ayutthaya’s rule as vassals since 1378.
+Lastly, nine kings ruled Sukhothai, and at least three of them served under Ayutthaya’s rule as vassals since 1378.

 It is recommended to start early or come later in the afternoon.
-The picturesque and beautiful area of Sukhothai is bathing in tropical sunshine.
+The picturesque and beautiful area of Sukhothai is bathing in tropical sunshine during midday.

-Wat Mahathat and the old base of the palace is a natural start for any tour around the area.
-The temple with the Lotus bud spire finial is covered with Jatakas and monks paying respect to the Buddha after he visited his mother in heaven.
+First and foremost, Wat Mahathat and the old base of the palace is a natural start for any tour around the area.
+The temple with the Lotus bud spire finial is covered with Jatakas and monks paying respect to the Buddha after visiting his mother in heaven.

 There is a claim that there is a resemblance of Polonnaruwa in Sri Lanka for the mounted chedi.

-A beautiful mix of laterite, sandstone and stucco created a robust material that would last for centuries.
-Wat Mahathat was the setting for all major Royal rituals.
+The temple consists of a beautiful mix of laterite, sandstone and stucco, creating a robust material that would last for centuries.
+Wat Mahathat was the setting for all significant Royal rituals.
 The notion of the temple in the centre and enclosed by water is the idea of Mount Meru surrounded by the oceans.

-Also, do stop at the small Shiva Wat Sri Sawai.
-A mini temple with corn shaped prangs in the Lopburi style is probably a temple converted from Hinduism to Buddhism.
+Also, do stop at the small Shiva temple, Wat Sri Sawai.
+A mini temple with corn shaped prangs in the Lopburi style is probably converted from Hinduism to Buddhism.
 Probably the oldest structure in the area with a heavy laterite wall surrounding it.

-At Wat Sra Sri you find a statue of the walking Buddha in the typical Sukhothai style and a very beautiful seated Buddha among 10 chedis.
-Wat Sra Si is located in the centre of Traphang-Trakuan lake and is accessible by crossing a wooden bridge.
-Here is where the major celebrations of Low Krathong are held in Sukhothai.
+At Wat Sra Sri, you find a statue of the walking Buddha in the typical Sukhothai style and a lovely seated Buddha among ten chedis.
+Wat Sra Si is located in Traphang-Trakuan lake and is accessible by crossing a wooden bridge.
+Here is where the important celebrations of Loy Krathong are held in Sukhothai.

-The Ramkhamhaeng National museum has a great exhibition of artefacts from the temples such as statues and good descriptions as to what is typical for the Sukhothai art.
+The Ramkhamhaeng National museum has a great exhibition of artefacts from the temples, such as statues and good descriptions of what is typical for the Sukhothai art.

-A nice place to round off is to go to the statue of Ramkhamhaeng.
-Here is also the symbolic copy of a bell that citizens were supposed to ring to get an audience with the king.
+An excellent place to round off is to go to the statue of Ramkhamhaeng.
+Here is also the symbolic copy of a bell that citizens were supposed to ring to engage with the king.